CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

     OrderedDict([('universe',
                   array([ 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10, 11, 12, 13, 14, 15]))])

-Each item in the |detIndx| ordered dictionary corresponds to the unique values of that bin in the original |detBins| array.
+Each item in the |DetIndx| ordered dictionary corresponds to the unique values of that bin in the original |DetBins| array.
 Here, ``universe`` is the first item and contains an equal number of elements to the size of the first (and only) axis in the ``nodeFlx`` tally matrix